fnaumenko/isChIP/README.md

 Adjustment of fragment length and size selection distribution parameters.<br>
 Supports PCR, MDA amplification; SE, PE sequencing; ChIP-exo.<br>
 Output formats: FastQ, SAM, BED, BedGraph.<br>
-Can generate a control (input) output along with a test.
+Can generate a control (input) output along with a test one.

 More details of the model are provided in the section [Model: brief description](#model-brief-description).<br>
 Suitable for [single cell simulation](#example-of-single-cell-simulation).